vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 Configuration
 --------------------

-For the initial discovery of the VIB participants, the VAsio middleware uses a registry process at a preconfigured hostname and port.
+For the initial discovery of the VIB participants, the VIB uses a central registry process at a preconfigured hostname and port.
 By default, the registry is expected to be running on localhost listening on Port 8500.
-These values can be changed via the new */Middleware/Registry* section, e.g.:
+These values can be changed via the `RegistryUri`, e.g.:

 .. code-block:: yaml

     Middleware:
-      Registry:
-        Hostname: remotehost
-        Port: 14014
-        Logging:
-          #...
+      RegistryUri: vib://localhost:8500
       ConnectAttempts: 1
       TcpNoDelay: false
       TcpQuickAck: false
       TcpSendBufferSize: 1024